 When you request a jury trial, you have the opportunity to file a motion for acquittal before the jurors begin their deliberations.
 When you file this motion, the judge must determine whether there is sufficient evidence to warrant leaving your case’s outcome in the jurors’ hands.
 This allows you to ask the judge to resolve your case in your favor before it goes to the jury—and if the judge rules against you, the jurors must still unanimously determine that you are guilty beyond a reasonable doubt.

 5. Requesting a Jury Trial Gives You More Options for Filing an Appeal

 From voir dire from your motion for acquittal, requesting a jury trial adds more steps to the trial process, and this means that you will have more opportunities to challenge a conviction on appeal should it be necessary to do so.

 5 Reasons Why You Might Not Want to Request a Jury Trial

 1. Judges are Impartial Fact-Finders

-If playing to jurors’ emotions would not work to your advantage, then it may make more sense to rely on the judge’s impartiality.
-When rendering verdicts during bench trials, judges look solely at the relevant facts and law in order to reach their decision.
+If playing to jurors’ emotions would not work to your advantage, it may make more sense to rely on the judge’s impartiality.
+When rendering verdicts during bench trials, judges look solely at the relevant facts and law to reach their decision.

 2. Complicated Legal Issues Can Confuse Members of the Jury